PHARMACEUTICAL BENEFIT

 suit said.

-"Our members are being shortchanged, and the taxpayers of New York
+"Our members are being shortchanged, and the taxpayers of

 Express Scripts spokesman Steve Littlejohn declined to comment Sunday